 There have certainly been plenty of philosophers in the East who have subscribed to the PNC.
 But the principle hasn't been as well entrenched in Eastern cultures (those of China, India and other places) as it has been in the West.

 Clearly there are parts of East Asian and South Asian traditions where people have been Dialetheists.
 There is a principle in early Buddhist metaphysics called the Catuṣkoṭi, which means literally ‘four corners’ or ‘four positions’.
 The four positions are, given any answer to a question, it can be true, false, both, or neither.
-This is actually the basis of a very familiar, very stable four-valued logic that Western logicians have been investigating for quite different reasons for the last 60 years.
+This is actually the basis of a very familiar, very stable four-valued logic that Western logicians have been investigating for quite different reasons over the last 60 years.
 So there are strong elements of paraconsistent and Dialetheic thinking in a number of these Eastern traditions.
 Although there’ve been thinkers in most traditions that have gone each way.
-So, early Buddhist philosophy in India is probably sympathetic to Dialetheism, but it changes around the 5th or 6th century of the common era, when the PNC becomes much more orthodox in Buddhist thought because of a couple of philosophers called Dignāga and Dharmakīrti.
-They're working in India in about the 5th century of the common era.
-India is a hot bed of philosophical debate at this time.
+So, early Buddhist philosophy in India is probably sympathetic to Dialetheism, but it changes around the 5th or 6th century of the common-era, when the PNC becomes much more orthodox in Buddhist thought because of a couple of philosophers called Dignāga and Dharmakīrti.
+They're working in India in about the 5th century; India is a hot-bed of philosophical debate at this time.
 So, very different schools of Buddhism are all in argument with each other.
 There are the orthodox Hindu schools, like Nyāya, there are the Jain schools, there are some other minority views, and all these guys are arguing with each other.
 The Buddhist epistemologists (Dignāga and Dharmakīrti), are arguing with the Nyāya (who are kind of the Hindu epistemologists).
-The Nyāya do subscribe to the PNC , and so there's a debate.
-The Hindus win, and so the Buddhist epistemologists (Dignāga and Dharmakīrti), come round to endorsing the PNC.
-And after that, Buddhist philosophy is much more sympathetic to principle than it had been before.
+The Nyāya subscribe to the PNC , and so there's a debate.
+The Hindus win, and so the Buddhist epistemologists (Dignāga and Dharmakīrti) come round to endorsing the PNC.
+And after that, Buddhist Philosophy is much more sympathetic to principle than it had been before.

 Let me tell you, if I may, another story.
-Buddhism goes into Tibet relatively late, around the 8th century of the common era and is established there by about the 12th or the 13th century.
+Buddhism goes into Tibet relatively late, around the 8th century of the common-era and is established there by about the 12th or 13th century.
 Over that period, a number of different schools of Tibetan Buddhism emerge.
 And the older ones tend to be more sympathetic to contradiction than the newer ones.
 So way back in the early part of this millennium, I was in India.
-I went there, as I have been a number of times, to teach myself something about Indian philosophy.
+I went there, as I have been a number of times, to teach myself something about Indian Philosophy.
 I was at a Tibetan university in northern India with Jay Garfield, who was the guy who first engaged my interests in the Asian traditions.
-We’d just written our first paper together - I've written quite a lot with Jay - on Nāgārjuna; probably the most important Buddhist philosopher after the Buddha himself, first or second century of the common era.
-He had an enormous impact on all subsequent Buddhist philosophy, and was arguably a Dialetheist - that’s my view, that’s Jay’s view, but not everyone agrees.
+We’d just written our first paper together - I've written quite a lot with Jay - on Nāgārjuna; probably the most important Buddhist philosopher after the Buddha himself, 1st or 2nd century.
+He had an enormous impact on all subsequent Buddhist Philosophy, and was arguably a Dialetheist - that’s my view, that’s Jay’s view, but not everyone agrees.